rklymentiev/py-for-neuro/chapters/chapter2.md

 - one of the ways to do this is by help of `map()` and `lambda()` functions.
 You can check that type of each value in a list is either `int` or `float` by calling `in` operator in `lambda()`\'s expression.
 - `sum([True, False, True])` equals 2, since `True` = 1, `False` = 0;
-- if sum (or we can call it count) of numeric values in a list doesn't equal to the lentgh of a list, what does, it tell us?
+- if sum (or we can call it count) of numeric values in a list doesn't equal the length of a list, what does it tell us?

 </codeblock>

-**Exercise 2**.
+**Exercise 6**.
 Update the function with a dosctring, so other users can understand what this function is about.

 <codeblock id="02_09">